jdyelle/jdyelle.github.io/Tutorials/ESwithNginx/index.md

 ## Using Nginx as an SSL Load Balancer

 What if your Elastic nodes were on a segregated subnet or VLAN and you wanted to use Nginx as a gateway or load balancer for that subnet?
 No problem!
-First, I'm going to change the `elasticsearch.yml` file back to having an address on the public LAN, just to illustrate that we can use its address for load balancing.
-Then I'm going to add the other hosts to the `upstream` section of the nginx.conf file:
+Let's add the other hosts to the `upstream` section of the nginx.conf file:

 ````
 [root@ESNode1 ~]# vi /etc/elasticsearch/elasticsearch.yml
 [root@ESNode1 ~]# vi /etc/nginx/nginx.conf
 ````

-I've added 192.168.254.251 back to the `network.bind_host` property, and we can change the `upstream` section of nginx.conf to look like this:
+We can change the `upstream` section of nginx.conf to look like this:

 ````
     upstream elasticsearch {
-        server 192.168.254.251:9200;
+        server 192.168.253.251:9200;
-        server 192.168.254.252:9200;
+        server 192.168.253.252:9200;
-        server 192.168.254.253:9200;
+        server 192.168.253.253:9200;
         keepalive 15;
     }
 ````